 The Power of a Teddy Bear

 Allyson’s donations have been carefully thought out, and she considered many different vendors to partner with for these donations.
 She came across Bears for Humanity and loved how cuddly and cute our products are and that we have so many different plushies to choose from!
-Yet, Allyson ultimately chose Bears for Humanity because of our commitment to organic materials and the Fair Trade process.
+Yet, Allyson ultimately chose Bears for Humanity because of our commitment to organic materials and our ethical sourcing process.

 Allyson said she knows the value of organic, hypoallergenic goods because her own family struggles with an array of sensitivities.
 As children in the hospital are one the most sensitive populations, she knows how these organic and non-toxic plushies can really make a difference.

 “If there’s only one child that benefits from having a [safety] sealed stuffed animal, then it’s worth it,” she shared.